CS3398-Borg-Engineerz/CS-Borg-Engineerz-S2020/README.md

 **DB**
 * (Bailey Cheung, studentOrgDB.2.27.sql and DBvisual.png) Analyzed possible DB resources and servers before decideing on MySQL Workbench.
 Created and organized the desired DB features/attributes using an online tool that included primary keys, relationships and visual table aids (draw.io).
 Created a DB in mySQL workbench and inserted dummy values to mimic on campus organizations using scripts created from my diagram and research (studentORGDB.2.27.sql).
+* (Chance Martin, OrgValues.sql) Assisted in DB creation by creating list of scripts to add to tables.
+Featuring dummy info for multiple clubs, including meeting times, event info, and member info.
 * (name, artifacts as specified in assignment 8) description of work

 **UI**